metablockshq/metablocks.world/content/posts/2022-mint-nft-candy-machine-v2.md

 You use this guide, even if don't plan to be upgradable via Meta Blocks protocol.
 The process for minting a Meta Blocks compatible collection is the same as minting a normal NFT collection.

-You can download these images in zip format here:
+You can download these images [here](https://gist.github.com/shivekkhurana/69b7dd768fefa6781bf4833dbd61527c#file-image-files-md).

 ## Step 2: Setup Metaplex locally